mariajinxue/la-quiniela/README.md

 ## LaQuiniela of LaLiga

-Team members: María Jinxue García-Pantaleón Tarifa 1689933 - Juan Bendito Barrios - Antonio Pereira De la Huerga 1654167
+Team members: María Jinxue García-Pantaleón Tarifa 1689933 - Juan Bendito Barrio 1691392 - Antonio Pereira De la Huerga 1654167

 This repo contains the skeleton for you to build your first ML project.
 Use the data in ```laliga.sqlite``` to build a ML model that predicts the outcome of a matchday in LaLiga (Spanish Football League).